ElementRobot/heimdallr-client/examples/advanced.md

 })();

 // Make a new consumer
-consumer = new heimdallrClient.consumer(tokens.consumer);
+consumer = new heimdallrClient.Consumer(tokens.consumer);
-consumer.on('err', function(err){
+consumer.removeListener('err');  // Remove the default error handler consumer.on('err', function(err){
+    console.log('This looks like a nice error:', err);
-    // Faceplant on error
+    // Faceplant
     throw new Error(err);
 }).on('auth-success', function(){
     // We've successfully authenticated with the Heimdallr server.